tcmulder/aquamin/docs/features/block-configuration.md

 ## Hooks and Filters

 Add whatever WordPress hooks and filters a block requires to a `hooks.php` file in that block's directory.
 (Don't add them to `functions.php` to ensure everything stays organized in the block's own directory—see [Block Philosophy](#block-philosophy).)
+You can see an example within `aquamin/assets/block-library/extend-date/date-hooks.php`, which allows you to insert an auto-updating current year with the core date block.

 ## Block Utilities